Each offence captured by a road safety camera is scrutinised thoroughly before a speeding fine is issued.

 Step 3.
 Secondary speed verification

-Fixed cameras record a vehicle’s speed twice using 2 independent units.
-The speeds detected must match for a matter to progress to the next stage of verification.
+Fixed road safety cameras detect and record a vehicle’s speed twice using 2 independent units.
+The speeds detected of the offending vehicle are compared and must match for an offence to progress to the next stage of verification.

 Step 4.
 Independent review